usnews/brightspot-cms/docs/documentation/annotations.md

 Specifies that the target field is read-only.

+**@ToolUi.Placeholder**

+Specifies the target field's placeholder text.

+**@ToolUi.FieldDisplayType**

+Specifies the internal type used to render the target field.

 **@ToolUi.Referenceable**

 Adding `@ToolUi.Referenceable` specifies whether the instance of the target type can be referenced (added) by a referential text object (rich text editor).
+For example, an Image object that you want to be available as an Enhancement must have this annotation.

 **@ToolUi.CompatibleTypes**